IBM/spectrum-installs/wmla/1.2.2/README.md

 ### 4.3.
 Additional steps to use local conda channel

 In order to accelerate installation, a local conda channel can be prepared, and conda environments will be created using this channel.
 For some conda environments, even if all packages are available in the local conda channel, anaconda will still connect to Internet.
-Therefore for complete airgap installation, follow steps in section 4.4.
+If servers don't have internet access, follow steps in section 4.4 for complete airgap installation.

 Follow the steps below to prepare the local conda channel.